omshinde/MapMint4ME/examples/README.md

 For this, please refer the following link explaining the process to import data from the local instance to the MapMint4ME.
 [Using MapMint4ME for adding and editing tables](https://github.com/mapmint/mapmint/issues/10)

-In the above link, I was using the emulator of Android Studio.
+In the above link, I was using the emulator of [Android Studio](https://developer.android.com/studio/index.html).
+The Android Studio gives the advantage of directly importing the code from Version Control Systems such as Github, Mercurian *et cetera*.
 But, in this section, I will post images taken from testing with a real device.

 After installing and running MapMint4ME, please click on **Import** icon.
 After clicking on the icon, you will see a screen like in the following image.